redtree76/IS-403/index.md

 Furthermore, microgreens offer better commercial viability.
 While indoor farms have traditionally focused on Asian leafy greens to match consumer preferences, these crops are often difficult to cultivate indoors and yield lower profit margins.
 (Tham, 2024) By incorporating microgreens alongside locally familiar vegetables, indoor farms can improve both the nutritional quality and profitability of their produce, while better meeting consumer expectations for pricing and variety.
 (EDB, 2025)

-Our microgreen of choice is duckweed.
-Duckweed is a novel food
+Our microgreen of choice is duckweed, a rapidly growing and high-protein food source.

 **1.3.3.
 Sensor-based Monitoring**